StereoD-Development/flaunch/doc/buildyaml.md

 ## A Note On Paths
 Paths are complicated and often a pain point for development routines.
 When writing `build.yaml` files, _always_ use forward slashes (`/`) to allow for simpler parsing and common, readable code.

+# Command Lists
+When we are building, deploying, managing, etc., we're usually just running command after command and changing a few things based on the platform we're running with, and the particulars of a software package.
+That's why we've come up with the [Command List](build_commands.md).

+These are so important it gets it's own doc.
+Read up on them to get the full effect of what `fbuild` can do for your devops optimization.

 # General Options
 The `build:` section, no matter what `type:` you need, handles a few additional keywords for managing your build.